HWDance/jax-fsm-mcmc/README.md

 ```

-Instantiate the FSM and define the `step` function:
+We instantiate the FSM and define the `step` function:

 ```python
 # FSM construction